Doing Business in China and Working With Chinese [4-min read]

 On the right-hand side, you see a table with an overview of how China scores on the first four primary dimensions of culture.

-As you can see, China, compared to the other Western countries, scores quite different (any score with more than 10 points difference is significant).
+As you can see, China, compared to the other Western countries, scores quite differently (any score with more than 10 points difference is significant).
 But not on all dimensions.
-This means that when you’re working with Chinese it is important to realize that different cultures will have a different way of doing business in China.
+This means that when you’re working with Chinese it is important to realize that different cultures will have different ways of doing business in China.

 What is important is that you, a non-Chinese, realize that your culture is different (not better!) than the Chinese culture.
 And if you want to succeed in doing business in China, you better not only take the rules, regulations, and language into account.
 You better also understand the culture of China.
 If you miss that, your business will not work (or will take a lot more time, costing you a lot of money).